 Salary and Career Outlook

-The U.S. Bureau of Labor Statistics (BLS) reported that meeting, convention and event planners could expect a job growth of 10% between 2014 and 2024 (www.bls.gov).
-The BLS also reported that meeting and convention planners earned a mean annual salary of $51,200 in May 2015.
-In this same report, the BLS reported that California, New York and Texas employed the highest number of people in this career field, while those living in the District of Columbia, Massachusetts and Connecticut earned the highest salaries.
+The U.S. Bureau of Labor Statistics (BLS) reported that meeting, convention and event planners could expect a job growth of 7% between 2018 and 2028 (www.bls.gov).
+The BLS also reported that meeting and convention planners earned a mean annual salary of $53,730 in May 2018.
+In this same report, the BLS reported that California, New York and Florida employed the highest number of people in this career field, while those living in New York, the District of Columbia and New Jersey earned the highest salaries.

 Event planners are responsible for designing a party or event that meets their clients' wishes and expectations.
 Taking an undergraduate program in event planning or hospitality can be a wise choice and open more opportunities for work.
 A few certification options are also available to increase an event planner's credentials.